NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 	of Diacci and local/regional deities.
 Mining-based.
 	Prince is like a Khan, with a large/extended royal family.
 Culture a mix of Pevolian and the two southern princedoms.
-On bad terms with, Olorodnia and Pevolia.
 Economy shifting to be mining based.

 ## Olorodnia:
 Warm Complextions, follow the church of